5/1/2019

 Chris Allen

-Morning guys.
+Morning, guys.
 Just wanted to ask real quick on other revenues.
-If you back out the NEXT related revenues, it's about a $5 million jump in kind of the $40-ish million run rate we saw with CME for 2018.
-And then the NEXT revenues had a nice jump for 4Q annualized levels to the $51 million this quarter, almost like $5 million as well.
+If you back out the next related revenues, it's about a $5 million jump in kind of the $40-ish million run rate we saw at the CME for 2018.
+And then the next revenues had a nice jump from 4Q annualized, 4Q levels to the $51 million this quarter, almost like $5 million as well.
 I realize there's a lot of moving parts in there.
-I wonder if you can give us any call on that.
+I wonder if you could give us any color on that.

 speaker

 Sure, Chris.
 This is John.
 I'll start.
-In terms of the, if you take a look at NEXT was up about $5 million, CME Group was up about $5 million in that line.
+You know, in terms of the – if you take a look at – NEXT was up about $5 million.
+CME Group was up about $5 million in that line.
 There were two items that I wanted to point out.
-One was on the NEXT side, there was about a $2 million relocation of rent revenue.
-It used to be at NEXT netted with rent expense, and now it's being, that rent revenue is being booked in the other revenue line.
+One was on the next side, there was about a $2 million relocation of rent revenue.
+It used to be at next netted with rent expense, and now that rent revenue is being booked in the other revenue line.
 And that's about $2 million.
 And then when you take a look at the CME side, every year we've got an adjustment to our contract with BM&F. It's an inflation adjustment.
-It gets recorded at the beginning of the year, and it resets the baseline for the following year.
-And that was about $2 million.
-So that's about $4 million, the $10 million adjustment that you're seeing, increase that you're seeing on that line.
+It gets recorded. at the beginning of the year, and it resets the baseline for the following year, and that was about $2 million.
+So that's about $4 million of the $10 million adjustment that you're seeing, increase that you're seeing on that line.
 The balance of the increase really is amongst a whole host of different businesses that are in there.
-We're particularly excited about the way the optimization businesses have performed, excluding the market, the transaction fee related businesses, which are in the market slide.
-So I'll turn over to Brian to make
+You know, we're particularly excited about the way the optimization businesses have performed, you know, excluding the, you know, the market, the transaction fee-related businesses, which are in the markets line.
+So I'll turn it over to Brian to make a comment there.

 speaker